 Opening reception: September 13, 6:30 - 8 pm.

 “I have seen the future and it is now and it is China.
 There is no need for the past.
 It can be erased.
 A new happiness is being constructed, an approximation of joy, better than the real thing.”

 - Christopher Anderson -

 Danziger Gallery is pleased to open our fall season with the first American solo show of photographs by Christopher Anderson.
 Born in Canada in 1970, Anderson grew up in the West Texas town of Abilene before roaming the world and finally settling in Barcelona.
 He first gained recognition for his photography in 1999 when his images of the rescue of Haitian boat refugees won him the Robert Capa Gold Medal.
-One of the founders of the photography agency VII, in 2005 he joined the renowned Magnum collective where he has proved to be one of its bright stars.
+In 2005 he joined the renowned Magnum collective where he has proved to be one of its bright stars.

-As with Callahan, Anderson’s exploration of the human condition takes place within a rigid conceptual framework, yet his photographs also deal with a pictorial representation of a rapidly changing culture.
-In a medium that is so often a complicit one, there is a both a beauty and a shock to seeing people's outer details so nakedly exposed while posing unanswered questions about their inner lives.
+In a medium that is so often a complicit one, there is a both a beauty and a shock to seeing people's outer details so nakedly exposed.
+Anderson’s photographs record the surface while posing unanswered questions about his subjects’ inner lives.

 The book “Approximate Joy” is published by Stanley/Barker and will be released on September 4th.